 5. Look into secured loans

-A secured loan is a loan backed by assets you have, such as a home or a car.
+A secured loan is a loan backed by assets such as a home or a car.
 Because secured loans use collateral to back your loan, they typically have better rates than unsecured loans.
-If you have collateral available to back your loan, this may be your best option with bad credit.
+If you have collateral to back your loan, this may be your best option with bad credit